HealthyHoof.com

 Why are we content laying this burden at the doorstep of our breeders?
 Why is it so easy to believe that horses are bred to have poor hoof quality?

-Because it means that we aren't responsible, that's why.
+Because blaming the breeder means that we aren't responsible, that's why.

 Leading researchers and industry experts are discovering that our best efforts to protect our horses - metal or nail-on shoes - contribute to the epidemic of lameness problems.
 It isn't the breeders fault, it's how we try to protect our horses.